martijndeh/validate/README.md

 });

 app.use((error, request, response, next) => {
-	// The error middleware should handle the response.
+	// The error middleware should handle the response. `error` contains
+	// an array of messages with a field, value and message.
+Field is the
+	// property's field name e.g. `body.email` or `body.password`.
+Value
+	// is the original value which was invalidated.
+Message is the error
+	// message from the validation rule.
 });
 ```

 ## Validation Rules

 To validate requests, you need to pass validation rules to the `validate` middleware.
 The rules per property are a validator function.
-A validator function returns an object with one or more error messages as keys and the validation as value where true if valid and false invalid.
+A validator function returns an object with one or more error messages as keys and the validation as value where `true` is valid and `false` invalid.

 For example, the following creates a rule on `body.email` which validates if the email exists and if it's valid (valid as in an @ exists):